NNPDF/nnpdf/doc/sphinx/source/vp/filters.md

 These effects are problematic since we know them to be important, but we cannot account for them.

-In this light, we produce cuts of the data, by preferentially filtering data points which we know are free of the above and other problems.
+In this light, we produce cuts of the data, by filtering data points which we know are free of the above and other problems.

-In `validphys 2`, the cuts are handled by the `validphys.filters` module in conjuction with `vp-setupfit` which reads in the fit runcard.
+In `validphys 2`, the cuts are handled by the `validphys.filters` alongside filter definitions and defaults found within `validphys.cuts`.
+.

 # Cuts as declarative filters